Bucks put road win streak on line in heavyweight clash with Warriors

-The Milwaukee Bucks would love to have Giannis Antetokounmpo back from a two-game absence while the Golden State Warriors hope the home court cures their recent ills when the two heavyweights duel Saturday night in San Francisco.
+The Milwaukee Bucks will not have Giannis Antetokounmpo for another game, while the Golden State Warriors hope the home court cures their recent ills when the two heavyweights duel Saturday night in San Francisco.

 California native and Stanford alum Brook Lopez has come up big in Antetokounmpo’s void the last two games, pouring in 26 points against the Magic before stuffing the stat sheet with 24 points, 10 rebounds and an NBA-season-high nine blocks against the Nets.